eclipse-chariott/chariott/intent_brokering/README.md

 the provider.
 The intent is a gRPC method that is defined in the provider's protobuf definition.
 That definition is only used by the Intent Broker itself.

-The intent broker also provides a gRPC interface for applications to interact with providers and delegates the calls based on the intent to the provider transparently.
+The Intent Broker also provides a gRPC interface for applications to interact with providers and delegates the calls based on the intent to the provider transparently.
 Therefore, clients don't need to know the location and details of the provider as long as their intent is fulfilled.